• Skip to main content

 FAQ’s and Contact Information

-Students interested in attending ROAR Academy must submit an application and unofficial transcript.
-The application process is competitive and only 20 students will be selected for each session.
+Students interested in attending ROAR Academy must submit an application here with an unofficial transcript.

 Students can only participate in ROAR Academy once, so if the student has already participated they cannot participate again.